Pitcherrr/Active_Search/README.md

 Welcome to the repository for my honours thesis.

+Published in IROS 2024.

 Active Search is an extension of the work done by M.Breyer for the ETH Zurich Autonomous Systems Lab.

-Active Search allows a Franka Panda robot arm to navigate an unseen environment and find a hidden target object knowing only the target object's bounding box.
+Active Search teaches a Franka Panda robot arm to search an unseen, unstructured environment for a hidden target object knowing only its size and observing information from a wrist mounted depth camera.

 ## Use:
 * Requires a CUDA capable GPU